feathersjs-ecosystem/feathers-nedb/README.md

 You can run this example by using `node examples/basic` and going to [localhost:8080/todos](http://localhost:8080/todos).
 You should see an empty array.
 That's because you don't have any Todos yet but you now have full CRUD for your new todos service, including mongoose validations!

 ## Options

+The following options can be passed when creating a new NeDB service:

-By default your database will be created inside of `db-data`.
-If
+- `path` - the location of the database file.
+By default your database will be created inside of `./db-data`.

 ## Special Query Params
 The `find` API allows the use of `$limit`, `$skip`, `$sort`, and `$select` in the query.
 These special parameters can be passed directly inside the query object: